afska/gba-link-connection/README.md

 - Use `sendCommandAsync(...)` to send arbitrary commands asynchronously.
   - This requires setting `LINK_RAW_WIRELESS_ISR_SERIAL` as the `SERIAL` interrupt handler.
   - After calling this method, call `getAsyncState()` and `getAsyncCommandResult()`.
-  - Note that until you retrieve the async command result, next command requests will fail!
+  - Do not call any other methods until the async state is `IDLE` again, or the adapter will desync!
-- When sending arbitrary commands, the responds are not parsed.
+- When sending arbitrary commands, the responses are not parsed.
 The exceptions are SendData and ReceiveData, which have these helpers:
   - `getSendDataHeaderFor(...)`
   - `getReceiveDataResponse(...)`